The Emergency Services Show 2025: Shaping the Next Generation of Decontamination Solutions

 The Return of the Decontamination Village: The Mass Decontamination Shelter

-At the centre was our Mass Casualty Decontamination Shelter, deployed at full scale to demonstrate rapid setup, practical functionality, and operational effectiveness.
-Made up of three interconnected units, the system replicated a real-world decontamination zone that you could step inside, look up close, and see every section of the shelter in detail.
+Across the two-day event, attendees explored our live Decontamination Village—a fully immersive walk-through demonstrating the mass decontamination process, including the three-stage rinse–wash–rinse procedure for both ambulatory and non-ambulatory casualties.
+At the centre was our Mass Casualty Decontamination Shelter, deployed at full scale to showcase rapid setup, modular design, and operational functionality.
+Comprising three interconnected units, the system replicated a real-world decontamination zone, allowing visitors to see every section of the shelter in detail.

-Walking Through the Shelters
+Walking Through the Shelters with First Responders

-Both visitors and fellow exhibitors were able to walk through the decon shelters and see them up close, experiencing every detail for themselves.
-Giving them the chance to compare the design, layout, and function with other shelters they have used in the field.
-Their feedback showed strong appreciation for the thought put into materials, size, quality, and the speed of setup and breakdown—all essential for effective decontamination operations.
+With both visitors and fellow exhibitors able to walk through the decontamination shelters and see them up close, they were able to experience every detail for themselves.
+This gave them the chance to compare the design, layout, and functionality with other shelters they have used in the field.
+Their feedback highlighted strong appreciation for the thought put into materials, size, quality, and the speed of setup and breakdown—all essential for effective decontamination operations.

-Visitors were able to experience the operator-to-casualty flow first-hand, moving from triage entry through to exit zones.
-Emergency service teams—including procurement staff, HART units, resilience planners, and operations leads, commenting on the speed of setup, practical layout, and attention to how the shelters worked.
-The experience was reinforced by a continuously running animated demonstration, showing the full decontamination process.
-This immersive experience proved especially valuable for first responders, HART teams, training officers, civil resilience planners, NHS units, and blue light operations leads.
+Attendees experienced the operator-to-casualty flow first-hand, moving from triage entry to exit zones.
+A continuously running animated demonstration reinforced the full decontamination process, combining theory, training, and practical knowledge in one experience.
+This proved especially valuable for first responders, HART teams, training officers, civil resilience planners, NHS units, and blue light operations leads

 Watch the Full Animation Video of the 3 Stage Decon Process Here: